pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 As someone deeply interested in Solarpunk and climate fiction in general, I encountered a lot of recommendations of "[The Ministry For The Future](https://www.goodreads.com/en/book/show/50998056)" by the esteemed science fiction author [Kim Stanley Robinson](https://en.wikipedia.org/wiki/Kim_Stanley_Robinson) (later: KSR).
 The endorsements came from activists, academics, writers and game designers, programmers and climate entrepreneurs: everyone around me seemed to be impressed with the book.
 It is said to draw a comprehensive, grim, realistic, and yet still optimistic trajectory of our civilization towards a better, sustainable future past the Climate Catastrophe.
 The author consulted it with over 40 scientists, activists, and conservationists who made sure that "The Ministry…" presented us with a grounded vision.

-I started reading it deeply intrigued and hopeful, impressed by the scale and scope of the book, impressed by the rawness of the first chapters.
+I started reading it deeply intrigued and hopeful, impressed by the scale and scope of the book, stunned by the rawness of the first chapters.
 However, as I turned the pages, I quickly stopped in my tracks: I realized that "The Ministry…" is very different to what I assumed it is, to what my friends described when recommending it to me.

 I struggled to continue, clenching my teeth, running into really problematic and painful descriptions of issues I had first-hand experience in, seeing them completely misrepresented or handwaved.
 I started having cognitive dissonance; it cannot be the same "Ministry…" as my friends read, can it?